Strongly continuous and locally equi-continuous semigroups on locally convex spaces: Generation results

-Note that the expression for $k = 0$ is $0$.
-Therefore, the dominated convergence theorem that the limit is $0$ as $t \downarrow 0$. \end{proof}
+Note that the first order term vanishes.
+Therefore, the Dominated convergence theorem implies that the limit is $0$ as $t \downarrow 0$. \end{proof}

-In the proof of the Hille-Yosida theorem on Banach spaces, the semigroup is constructed as the limit of semigroups generated by continuous linear operators, the Yosida approximants.
-In the locally convex context, we need to take special care of equi-continuity of the approximating semi-groups.
+In the proof of the Hille-Yosida theorem on Banach spaces, the semigroup is constructed as the limit of semigroups generated by the Yosida approximants.
+In the locally convex context, we need to take special care of equi-continuity of the approximating semigroups.